sanity-io/assist/plugin/README.md

 You can manage your indexes directly in the studio using the [Embeddings Index Dashboard plugin](https://github.com/sanity-io/embeddings-index-ui#embeddings-index-api-dashboard-for-sanity-studio).

 #### Set schema options
-Set `options.aiWritingAssistance.embeddingsIndex` for reference fields/types you want to enable reference instructions for.
+Set `options.aiAssist.embeddingsIndex` for reference fields/types you want to enable reference instructions for.
 Reference fields with this options set can have instructions attached to them, and will be visited when running instructions for object fields and arrays.

 AI assist will use the embeddings-index, filtered by the types allowed by the reference to look up contextually relevant references.